mcapuccini/MaRe/README.md

 If everything goes well you should find the EasyMapReduce jar (and jar-with-dependencies) in the *target* directory.

-### Example: DNA GC count
+### Example: DNA GC count (via CLI)
 DNA is a string written in a language of 4 characters: A,T,G,C. Counting how many times G and C occurr in the genome is a task that is often performed in genomics.
 In this example we use EasyMap and EasyReduce, form the EasyMapReduce package to perform this task in parallel.

-First, we need submit EasyMap to the Spark cluster to count how many times G and C occurr in the file.
+First, we need submit EasyMapCLI to the Spark cluster to count how many times G and C occurr in the file.
 For simplicity we run Spark in local mode in this example, we suggest you to do the same in your first experiments.

 ```
 spark-submit --class se.uu.it.easymr.EasyMapCLI \